Koromix/rygel/web/koromix.dev/001_index.md

 #goupile# Goupile

-Goupile is a **free and open-source electronic data capture** application that strives to make form creation and data entry both powerful and easy.
+Goupile is an **open-source electronic data capture** application that strives to make form creation and data entry both powerful and easy.

 Find out more on the [page dedicated to Goupile](goupile).